The Origin Story

 I have always been a believer in putting out into the Universe the energy, ideas and intentions that I have for myself.
 After all, if you don’t lead with what you want, how will the Universe ever know what to send your way?

-So, when I found myself in a career transition earlier this year, I started finding my way by taking stock of what I was looking for next – not just to clear my head but also so that I could start sharing it with the Universe.
+So, when I found myself in a career transition in 2017, I started finding my way by taking stock of what I was looking for next – not just to clear my head but also so that I could start sharing it with the Universe.
 Slowly, with reflection, taking my own personal inventory and beginning to share it with close friends and colleagues, I saw signs that the Universe was listening.
 Bits and pieces of ideas and inspiration started floating their way toward me.
 The more open and honest I was – saying what I was looking for out loud and with confidence – the more the Universe responded.

 While I always believed I could share my intentions with the Universe, I never quite saw the conversation as two way.
 Now, after months of discussion, I realize the Universe is sending me messages and signals just as much, if not more often, than I’m sending them out.
 All I have to do is be open, listen, and let go of my expectations of controlling the outcome.